oconnor663/jacko.io/posts/async_io.md

     least twice, using `#[cfg(unix)]` and `#[cfg(windows)]` to gate each implementation to a specific platform.

-The `events` field is a collection of bitflags describing the events we want to wait for.
+The `events` field is a collection of bitflags indicating what we're waiting for.
 The most common events are [`POLLIN`], meaning input is available, and [`POLLOUT`], meaning space is available in output buffers.
-We'll wait for `POLLIN` when we get `WouldBlock` from a read and `POLLOUT` when we get it from a write.
+We'll wait for `POLLIN` when we get `WouldBlock` from a read, and we'll wait for `POLLOUT` when we get `WouldBlock` from a write.

 [`POLLIN`]: https://docs.rs/libc/latest/libc/constant.POLLIN.html
 [`POLLOUT`]: https://docs.rs/libc/latest/libc/constant.POLLOUT.html